Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 So here’s a simple example.

-If you take a new client through a really difficult workout just to test them and they struggle, is that going to turn into a positive experience for them?
+If you take a new client through a really difficult workout to test them and they struggle, will that be a positive experience for them?

 Most certainly not.